dlescarbeau413/Amazon_Vine_Analysis/README.md

 Summary:

-For this specific dataset, you can see there isn’t much bias in the Vine program.
+For this specific dataset, you can see there isn’t much bias in the Vine program when it comes to 5-star reviews.
 We can actually see in this dataset that the total number of non-vine reviews that were 5-star is actually greater than the total number of vine reviews that were 5-star.
-In order to investigate further if there is any bias towards the vine review or not, we could use the same process on different datasets to see if there is a trend with different types of products.
+We see that 53% of non-vine reviews were 5 stare and that 43% of vine reviews were 5-star.
+In order to investigate further if there is any bias towards the vine review or non-vine, we could use the same process on different datasets to see if there is a trend with different types of products.

+Other analysis that we could preform to see if there is the same trend in this dataset would be to look at a handful of datasets and use the same process we used on this dataset.
+This way we can compare the datasets to see if it is bias toward different types of proucts.
+Another way we can look at the dataset is to look at the dataset as a whole and see how the other star reviews compare to vine and nonvine reviews.
+Instead of just looking at the 5-star reviews we should look at the other rated reviews as well.